 Reviewing the strengths and weaknesses of virtual meetings every so often can help inform new practices and improve them over time.

 At their core, virtual meetings are just regular meetings.
 While technology can create new challenges to connect with team members, it can also unlock new opportunities.
-Keep an open mind, consider using supportive meeting software like Hugo to make things easier, and remember the tips above to ensure your virtual meetings go off without a hitch.
+Keep an open mind, consider using supportive meeting software like Fellow to make things easier, and remember the tips above to ensure your virtual meetings go off without a hitch.

 With so many remote meetings happening, here are some tips to protect your energy (and sanity) from virtual meeting fatigue.

 In this interview, we dive into how Zapier emphasizes clarity in writing as a fundamental skill, as well as how a fully remote company has found ways to deepen the connection among staff and partners despite almost never meeting them in person.